 Final Blackout Book Glossary

-adjutant: an officer who serves as military assistant to a more senior officer and is responsible for seeing rules are kept among the lower ranks.
+adjutant: a staff officer who serves as military assistant to a more senior officer and is responsible for seeing rules are kept among the lower ranks.

-Army List: a list of officers who serve or have served in the British army; an official list of all serving commissioned officers and reserve officers in the army.
+Army List: a list of officers who serve or have served in the British army.

-batman: in the British army, a soldier assigned to an officer as a servant.
+batman: in the British armed forces, a soldier assigned to an officer as a servant.

-Battle of Britain: a historic air battle that took place in the summer of 1940, 2,936 pilots, most of whom from civilian duties to become fighter pilots, took part in a historic battle against the Germans, whose objective was to destroy the Royal Air Force Fighter Command in order to cross the Channel and invade Great Britain.
-It was the only battle to be fought entirely in the air, and after just four months the fight was abandoned because of the dedication, courage and tenacity of the British pilots, who fought only for success.
+Battle of Britain: a historic air battle that took place in the summer of 1940 as part of World War II.
+In all, 2,936 British pilots defended Britain against the Germans, whose objective was to destroy the Royal Air Force Fighter Command in order to cross the English Channel and invade Great Britain.
+After just four months the fight was abandoned by the Germans because of the dedication, courage and tenacity of the British.

 BCP: British Communist Party.